Geeta2-tech/BuildSpace-backend/README.md

 * `POST /auth/send-verification`: Send an email verification link to a user
 * `GET /auth/verify-email`: Verify a user's email address

+**User Profile APIs**

+The following endpoints are available for the USER PROFILE APIs:

+* `GET /profile/get-user-profile`: Retrieve a user's profile information
+* `PUT /profile/update-username`: Update a user's username
+* `POST /profile/upload-avatar`: Upload a new avatar for a user
+* `PUT /profile/update-email`: Update a user's email address
+* `PUT /profile/update-password`: Update a user's password
+* `GET /profile/get-user-activity`: Retrieve a user's activity history

+**Workspace API Endpoints**

+The following endpoints are available for the WORKSPACE APIs:

+* `POST /workspace/create`: Create a new workspace
+* `GET /workspace/all`: Retrieve a list of all workspaces
+* `PATCH /workspace/rename`: Rename an existing workspace
+* `DELETE /workspace/delete`: Delete an existing workspace
+* `POST /workspace/add-member`: Add a new member to a workspace
+* `DELETE /workspace/remove-member`: Remove a member from a workspace
+* `GET /workspace/members`: Retrieve a list of members in a workspace

 **Using Swagger**
 =================